-According to Zillow’s latest data, the median rent for the U.S. is $1,690.
-And on the whole, housing in these 17 cities is still affordable.
-The cheapest of the top cities is El Paso with a median monthly rent of $994, whereas Austin is the most expensive at $1,799 a month.
+According to Zillow’s latest data (March 2019), the median rent for the U.S. is $1,650.
+Out of the 17 cities where incomes have increased, 15 of them have median rents below the national median.
+The cheapest of the top cities is Greensboro with a median monthly rent of $999, whereas Austin is the most expensive at $1,695 a month.

 Check out the full list of the top 17 cities below, including their household incomes and populations: